How to maximize the performance of your new automated packaging machine

 The very best source of training is to go to the source, tapping the expertise of your packaging machine manufacturer.
 They can cover everything from machine setup to troubleshooting common issues to performing quick changeovers.

 Sometimes training is included in your contract and sometimes not, but either way, it's a great operational investment.
 Properly trained packaging machine operators and maintenance crew are safer, more confident, perform more efficiently, and can better assess machine issues independently.
-All of this leads to better employee morale and a better performing packaging system.
+All of this leads to better employee morale and a better performing automated packaging system.

 2. Do some math & set benchmarks

-It’s very important to evaluate your new packaging system for efficiency and return on investment.
+It’s very important to evaluate your new packaging system for production efficiency and return on investment.
 Otherwise, you won’t ever know the exact impact of packaging automation on your business.

 Next, after your machine has been running for a period of time, take a look at the system's Overall Equipment Effectiveness (OEE).
 This calculation is a bit more involved and gives you a percent between 0 and 100, with higher being better.
 An OEE of 85% is considered world-class, but you should always strive for improvement.
 Figure out your OEE to get a baseline and then make a plan to increase that number.